my-yangj/freeipa-local-prov/README.md

       ```bash
         docker run --volume /data:/data:rw -v /tmp/.X11-unix:/tmp/.X11-unix --env DISPLAY=unix$DISPLAY -it ubuntu bash
       ```
+  user could start vnc service on terminal server directly if desktop gui is installed on terminal server. the terminal servers are DMZ computers which have two network interfaces, with one connected with cluster and another open to outside world. user can only connected from outside. firewall/port-forwarding could be enforced on termal server e.g. only vnc connection is permitted; vpn connect is supported through wireguard.

 - freeipaDockerfile: provide directory/authentication service (I got its dns conflict with ubuntu host, thus dns is not in docker but using dnsmasq in host.) it should be only one instance in the pool.